-1. "Specified Employee" means a "specified employee" under Code Section 409A (and regulations issued thereunder).
+r.
+"Specified Employee" means a "specified employee" under Code Section 409A (and regulations issued thereunder).

-m.
+s.
 "Trade Secret" means information, including a formula, pattern, compilation, program, device, method, technique or process, that derives independent economic value, actual or potential, from not being generally known to, and not being readily ascertainable by proper means by, other persons who can obtain economic value from its disclosure or use, and that is the subject of efforts to maintain its secrecy that are reasonable under the circumstances.
 Employment.

-Severance.
+2. Severance.

-a.
-If Executive's Company Employment is involuntarily terminated without Cause, or if Executive resigns for Good Reason, Executive shall be entitled to the following:
+- a.
+Upon the occurrence of a Qualifying Termination, Executive shall be entitled to the following: - i.

-i.
 Salary Continuation during the Salary Continuation Period.

 ii.
-Continuation of health, dental and vision coverage for Executive, his spouse and his dependents, as applicable, at the applicable active employee rate (which shall be withheld, as applicable, from payments of Executive's Salary Continuation) until the end of the pay period that includes the last day of the Salary Continuation Period, on the same terms as they were provided immediately prior to the Date of Termination, subject to the Company's ability to continue to make these payments without incurring discrimination penalties under the Patient Protection and Affordable Care Act, Pub.
-L. No. 111-148, and all applicable regulations and guidance thereunder.
-Any such coverage provided during the Salary Continuation

-Period shall not run concurrently with the applicable continuation period in accordance with the provisions of the Consolidated Omnibus Budget Reconciliation Act ("COBRA").
-If Executive becomes eligible to participate in another medical or dental benefit plan or arrangement through another employer or spousal plan during such period, the Company shall no longer pay for continuation coverage benefits and Executive shall be required to pay the full COBRA premium.
+Continuation of health, dental and vision coverage for Executive, his spouse and his dependents, as applicable, at the applicable active employee rate (which shall be withheld, as applicable, from payments of Executive's Salary Continuation) until the end of the pay period that includes the last day of the Salary Continuation Period, on the same terms as they were provided immediately prior to the Date of Termination (the "Continuation Benefits").
+Any such coverage provided during the Salary Continuation Period shall not run concurrently with the applicable continuation period in accordance with the provisions of the Consolidated Omnibus Budget Reconciliation Act ("COBRA").
+If Executive becomes eligible to participate in another medical or dental benefit plan or arrangement through another employer during such period, the Company shall no longer pay for continuation coverage benefits and Executive shall be required to pay the full COBRA premium.
 Executive is required to notify the Company within thirty (30) days of obtaining other medical or dental benefits coverage.
-Any coverage provided under this Section 2(a)(ii) shall be subject to such amendments (including termination) of the coverage available to active participants as the Company shall make from time to time at its sole discretion, including but not limited to changes in covered expenses, employee contributions for premiums, and co-payment obligations, and shall be, to the fullest extent permitted by law, secondary to any other coverage Executive may obtain from subsequent employment or any other source.
+Any coverage provided under this Section 2(a)(ii) shall be subject to such amendments (including termination) of the coverage available to active participants as the Company shall make from time to time at its sole discretion, including but not limited to changes in covered expenses, employee contributions for premiums, and co-payment obligations, and shall be, to the fullest extent permitted by law, secondary to any other coverage Executive may obtain from subsequent employment.
+If the Company's health plans are self-funded within the meaning of Code Section 105(h), the premiums paid by the Company for coverage shall be treated as taxable income to Executive.

 iii.
-Reasonable outplacement services, mutually agreed upon by the Company and Executive from those vendors used by Company as of the Date of Termination, for a period of up to twelve (12) months or until subsequent employment is obtained, whichever occurs first.
+Reasonable outplacement services considering Executive's position, mutually agreed upon by the Company and Executive from those vendors used by Company as of the Date of Termination, for a period of up to twelve (12) months or until subsequent employment is obtained, whichever occurs first.
+In addition, a resignation by iv.
+Accrued Amounts.